unnus/unnus/content/medical/dental-branding-the-anatomy-of-a-mouth-watering-dental-practice.md

 This positioning statement solidifies what you’re being perceived by the patients and how you’re different from others.

-## The truth about a charismatic dental brand
+## The truth about charismatic dental brands

 Establishing a dental brand for your practice is like developing a vaccination for mediocrity